 The template preparation methods for in vitro transcription include PCR and plasmid linearization.
 During the linearization of plasmids, flat-terminal enzymes or class II restriction endonuclease enzymes (eg.BspQI) are usually used to produce blunt or 5 ‘end double-stranded DNA templates.
 Synbio Technologies has created the vector containing the poly(A) tail more than 100bp, providing technical support for template preparation in a fast, efficient method.

-Synbio Technologies uses in vitro transcription technology to synthesize various types of RNA such as sgRNA, lncRNA, mRNA, etc. It uses a linear DNA sequence as the template, while using T7, T3, or SP6 RNA polymerase to synthesize RNA sequence from DNA.
+Synbio Technologies uses in vitro transcription technology to synthesize various types of RNA such as sgRNA, lncRNA, and mRNA.
+Our platform uses a linear DNA sequence as the template, while using T7, T3, or SP6 RNA polymerase to synthesize RNA sequence from DNA.

 Fig.3 The RNA electrophoresis pictures